Patent2net/P2N-Docker/README.md

 What's new ?
 -----
-* [Patent2Netgit] (https://github.com/Patent2net/P2N-v3) comes now in *beta version 4* for a short time.
+* [Patent2Net] (https://github.com/Patent2net/P2N-v3) comes now in *beta version 4* for a short time.
-* Patent2Net now works in Docker.
-To install it simply download this repository and follow first the Readme.txt (that must be fixed, help needed)
+* P2N now works in Docker mode.
+To install it simply download this repository and follow first the Readme.txt (that must be fixed, help needed here)
 > In short,  click on the install.bat to build the docker image and install P2N on it.
+* DO NOT INSTALL AS IT on the cloud: care to unactivate FTP feature.
-* This repo comes also with two helpers in patent analysis:
+* This repo comes also with two helpers in data analysis:
  1. [ElasticSearch] (https://www.elastic.co/)
  2. [Kibana] (https://www.elastic.co/fr/kibana) servers.
  > You can access a straightforward installation using the subdirectory install file in elastickibana directory.